 Pilgrim Pines itself, in Upper Camp, has seven cabins called Providence, Plymouth, Pilgrim, Scrooby, Windsor, Cambridge, and Salem.
 There are a basketball court, a volleyball court, a horse shoe pit, and a swimming pool.
 Besides the Administration Building, there are a very large Dining Hall, the beautiful alpine Main Lodge, a Craft Lodge, a Creek Lodge, and an Infirmary.
 Lower camp has even more cabins.

 Holiday Camp was lucky to have the artistic services of master musician Mike Gordon.
 All the costumed figures shown on brochures and flyers were his work, as was the Holiday Camp logo, syllabus cover artwork, and advertisements.
-One year, Mike created a large map of "Holidejkemp," and he narrated a hilarious "culture seminar" in which Laurie Gordon, "co-artistic director of Kolo Ansambl Narodni Ersatz, a noted expert on Esperanto culture," was touted as having come direct from the "National Institute of Esperanto Folk Culture in Beograd."
+One year, Mike created a large map of "Holidejkemp," and he narrated a hilarious "culture seminar" in which Laurie Gordon, "co-artistic director of Kolo Ansambl Narodni Ersatz, a noted expert on Esperanto culture," was touted as having come directly from the "National Institute of Esperanto Folk Culture in Beograd."
 Lot's of planned and unplanned happenings were always popping up at Holiday Camp!
-Mike and his wife, Laurie, also did the Holidejkemp Folk Culture Seminar, a humorous skit that had everyone holding their sides to keep them from splitting.
+The Holidejkemp Folk Culture Seminar, had everyone holding their sides to keep them from splitting.

 Dick and Diki held a Folk Dance Barbecue at Pilgrim Pines Camp on Sunday, September 25, 1977, as a camp "teaser."
 There were hamburgers, corn on the cob, and apple pie for all comers.